-Figure 23-10.
+Figure 23-11.
 Responding to changes in the Roll property with the OrientationChanged event

-The blocks multiply the roll by -1, as tilting left gives a positive roll and should move the object left (thereby making the x coordinate smaller).
+The blocks multiply the roll by -1, because tilting left gives a positive roll and should move the object left (thereby making the x coordinate smaller).
 For a review of how the coordinate system works in animated apps, see Chapter 17.

-Note that this app works only when the device is in portrait mode (upright), not in landscape mode.
-As is, if you tilt the phone too far, the screen will autorotate into landscape mode and the image will stay marooned on the left side of the screen.
+Notice that this app works only when the device is in Portrait mode (upright), not in Landscape mode.
+As is, if you tilt the phone too far, the screen will change into Landscape mode and the image will stay marooned on the left side of the screen.
 The reason is that if the device is on its side, it is tilted left and thus will always get a positive reading for the roll.
 A positive roll reading, as shown in the blocks in Figure 23-10, will always make the x coordinate smaller.